6 Things to Know About Ovulation

 - When the body’s estrogen level is restored, the pituitary gland sends out luteinizing hormone (LH) to open the mature follicle.

-- The follicle then releases its egg into the fallopian tube.
+- A day or so later, the follicle then releases its egg into the fallopian tube.

 - The empty follicle makes the hormone progesterone.
 Progesterone helps the uterus prepare for pregnancy by thickening its lining.

 - If no pregnancy occurs, the follicle stops make progesterone.
 The thickened lining and other tissues pass out of the uterus as a menstrual period.

 Like blood pressure and heart rate, a woman’s menstrual cycle is a sign of her overall health.
 Menstrual irregularities — such as missing a period or having a heavier-than-usual period — could signal a health problem.
 To learn more, visit http://go.usa.gov/8a3H.

 Graphic: Logo of the U.S. Department of Health and Human Services.
 Links to www.hhs.gov

 Graphic: Logo of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health.
 Links to https://www.nichd.nih.gov/Pages/index.aspx